I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 Will he have the health?

-You don't have those questions there.
+You don't have those questions.

-There are plenty of lard ass women in politics.
+There are plenty of lard ass women in politics and they get a total pass on it.

-Joe in East Hampton, Connecticut.
+Who's next Joe in East Hampton, Connecticut?

-Great to uh have you on the EIB network.
+Great to uh, have you on the EIB Network.

-Ross, thank you.
+Hello Rush, thank you.

 It's an honor talking to you.

-Uh no iPhone 5, Apple stock down 11 bucks, by the way.
+Apple stock down 11 bucks, by the way.

-So there's always could be worse, is what you mean.
+Yeah, but you don't live in Connecticut, so hey, there's always could be worse, is what you mean.

-Um, a little while ago you were talking about the unemployment and how the states were being forced to pay the unemployment, and now their interest payment is up and coming and is due.
+Um, a little while ago you were talking about the unemployment and how the states were being forced to pay the unemployment and now their interest payment is up and coming and is due.

-Okay, so that's the one.
+Okay, so the fish knows that.

-That's what the story's all about.
+That's what the story is all about.

 The unemployment compensation mandated by the feds.